SUDEP Surveillance Efforts

 The Sudden Death in Young Registry (SDY) is another effort hoping to improve SUDEP Surveillance.
 The SDY Registry is a resource designed to increase understanding of the causes and risk factors for sudden death in the young.
 It is funded by theNational Heart, Lung, and Blood Institute (NHLBI), the National Institute of Neurological Disorders and Stroke (NINDS), and the Centers for Disease Control and Prevention (CDC).
 Learn more.

-In April 2015, the Epilepsy Foundation SUDEP Institute partnered with the NYU School of Medicine to developed an Investigating Death in Epilepsy Patients Webinar.
-This unprecedented partnership led by the SUDEP Institute brought together all national death investigation organizations as well as the CDC, NIH, and the North American SUDEP Registry.
+In April 2015, the Epilepsy Foundation SUDEP program partnered with the NYU School of Medicine to developed an Investigating Death in Epilepsy Patients Webinar.
+This unprecedented partnership led by the SUDEP program brought together all national death investigation organizations as well as the CDC, NIH, and the North American SUDEP Registry.
 Continuing Medical Education credit was provided by NYU School of Medicine.
 Post webinar evaluations demonstrated increases in knowledge of epilepsy mortality, awareness about how to accurately perform death scene investigations and autopsies, and understanding about how to fill out the death certificate so epilepsy deaths can be tracked.
-Share this free webinar with death investigators in your community.

 In June 2015, the local Epilepsy Foundations in New York and our national public policy team collaborated under the lead of Jeanne Donalty to pass SUDEP legislation.
 Jeanne lost her 21 year old son, Chris, to SUDEP in 2002.
 New York legislature passed S. 1789 and A. 2359 which would require the medical portion of a death certificate to include a determination of whether the person suffered a sudden, unexpected death in epilepsy (SUDEP).

-In May 2016, the SUDEP Institute, the North American SUDEP Registry, and the National Association of Medical Examiners hosted a workshop to begin writing a SUDEP death investigation position paper that will raise awareness for SUDEP in the death investigation community.
+In May 2016, the SUDEP program, the North American SUDEP Registry, and the National Association of Medical Examiners hosted a workshop to begin writing a SUDEP death investigation position paper that would raise awareness for SUDEP in the death investigation community.
 This position paper will give guidance on how epilepsy deaths should be investigated and reported.
-The paper is currently in the review process with the goal to release the paper in the spring on 2017.
+The SUDEP death investigation position paper was released in 2018.

 Collaborative efforts with death investigators and researchers are critical to improved surveillance and awareness.
 If you would like to help improve SUDEP Surveillance in your area, please contact email@example.com.